OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

+Yahoo Privacy Center

+Welcome to the Yahoo Privacy Center -- take a look around.
+You'll learn how Yahoo treats your personal information, along with ways to control your preferences and settings.
+As always, Yahoo is committed to gaining your trust.

-WHAT THIS PRIVACY POLICY COVERS Yahoo takes your privacy seriously.
-Please read the following to learn more about our privacy policy.
+**WHAT THIS PRIVACY POLICY COVERS** **Yahoo takes your privacy seriously.
+Please read the following to learn more about our privacy policy.**

 The federal government and technology industry have developed practical tips to help you guard against Internet fraud, secure your computer and protect your personal information.

-How Yahoo Uses Your Personal Information
+**How Yahoo Uses Your Personal Information**

 This policy covers how Yahoo treats personal information that Yahoo collects and receives, including information related to your past use of Yahoo products and services.
 Personal information is information about you that is personally identifiable like your name, address, email address, or phone number, and that is not otherwise publicly available.

-This privacy policy only applies to Yahoo
+**This privacy policy only applies to Yahoo**

 This policy does not apply to the practices of companies that Yahoo does not own or control, or to people that Yahoo does not employ or manage.
 In addition, some companies that Yahoo has acquired have their own, preexisting privacy policies which may be viewed on our acquired companies page.

-Yahoo's participation in the Safe Harbor program
+**Yahoo's participation in the Safe Harbor program**

 Yahoo participates in the Safe Harbor program developed by the U.S. Department of Commerce and the European Union.
 To view our certification, visit the U.S. Department of Commerce's Safe Harbor Web site.
 For more information about Yahoo's participation in the Safe Harbor program, please visit our Safe Harbor details page.

-Return to top

-INFORMATION COLLECTION AND USE General
+**INFORMATION COLLECTION AND USE** **General**

 Yahoo collects personal information when you register with Yahoo, when you use Yahoo products or services, when you visit Yahoo pages or the pages of certain Yahoo partners, and when you enter promotions or sweepstakes.
 Yahoo may combine information about you that we have with information we obtain from business partners or other companies.